A daydreamer by nature, a novelist by passion…

-Spanning 10 years across the ever-changing face of San Francisco when the great divide of economics and culture no longer kept people separated, no matter how different, Parallel Lives demonstrates that our chances for love and happiness are never truly over or used up.
+Spanning 10 years across the ever-changing face of San Francisco when the great divide of economics and culture no longer kept people separated, no matter how different, PARALLEL LIVES A Love Story demonstrates that our chances for love and happiness are never truly over or used up.
 Success hangs on readiness and timing.

 What if each of us is promised one wild and precious someone for a lifetime?

-Deftly interweaving the lives of Maj and Billy, Parallel Lives is, ultimately, a coming-of-age tale of parallel lives, the power of communication, and the redemptive fire of love set against a time of cataclysmic change.
+A 1960s novel about parallel lives, the power of communication, and the redemptive fire of love set against time of cataclysmic change

 With an open heart and a willingness to forgive, you can go home again.